 National Forest Arts Grants

-The projects that were recently delivered as part of the National Forest Arts Grants pilot scheme provided a variety of opportunities for people to experience the Forest in new and unique ways, from podcasts, printed booklets and songs to a mobile exhibition which toured the Forest by bicycle.
-We are looking forward to seeing the range of ideas that are put forward for this second round.
+Projects previously supported through this initiative have generated a range of opportunities for people to experience the Forest in new and unique ways from podcasts, printed booklets, performances and songs, to a mobile exhibition which toured the Forest by bicycle.

 Who the scheme is aimed at: